Honus Wagner

+After a brief stint as player-manager, Wagner retired in 1917 having set numerous MLB career records, extra-base hits (996), most runs scored (1,739), most games played (2,794), most hits (3,420), most total bases (4,870), and most at-bats (10,439), all of which would be broken by Ty Cobb in the following decade.
+He also retained many other NL career records for up to nearly half a century or more, including most triples (252, still a league record), most stolen bases in the modern era (703) until 1927, most runs scored until 1944, most doubles (640) until 1958, and most hits until 1962.
+Wagner still ranks in the top 10 for hits, doubles, triples, stolen bases, and WAR among all major league players; and among National League record holders, he maintains his ranking in the top 10 players for games played, at-bats, runs scored, runs batted in, and total bases.

+Wagner remained involved with baseball after retirement, serving as a coach for the Pirates.
+During his tenure, he helped tutor future Hall of Famers Arky Vaughan and Ralph Kiner.
+He was widely praised by contemporary players and journalists alike for his playing ability.
+Wagner is also the subject of the T206 Honus Wagner baseball card, one of the rarest baseball cards in existence.
+Its production ran from 1909 to 1911, leaving only about 50 known copies in circulation.
+In 2021, a T206 Honus Wagner sold for $6.6 million, making it the second-most expensive sports card in history.

 Early life

-Wagner was born to German immigrants Peter and Katheryn Wagner in the borough of Chartiers, in what is now Carnegie, Pennsylvania.
+Johannes Peter "Honus" Wagner was born on February 24, 1874, to German immigrants Peter and Katheryn Wagner in the borough of Chartiers, in what is now Carnegie, Pennsylvania.

 Wagner was one of nine children.
 As a child, he was called Hans by his mother, which later evolved into Honus.
 "Hans" was also an alternate nickname during his major league career.
 Wagner dropped out of school at age 12 to help his father and brothers in the coal mines.
 In their free time, he and his brothers played sandlot baseball and developed their skills to such an extent that three of his brothers went on to become professionals as well.

+According to Wagner's own testimony, the name "Honus" (pronounced: "HAW-nus") was a shortened form of "Johannes", adopted by baseball teammates as a nickname.

 Wagner's older brother, Albert "Butts" Wagner, who had a brief major league career himself, is often credited with getting Honus his first tryout.
 Butts persuaded his manager to take a look at his younger brother.
 Following his brother, Wagner trained to be a barber before becoming successful in baseball.

 In 1916, Wagner married Bessie Baine Smith, and the couple had three daughters: Elva Katrina (b.
 1918, stillborn), Betty Baine (1919–1992), and Virginia Mae (1922–1985).